To Top

 How to bet on the Haskell Invitational

 One of the best parts of watching the Haskell Invitational Stakes is getting a little bit of money on the race.
-Let’s take a closer look at how and where you can do some NJ horse race betting.
+Let’s take a closer look at how and where you can bet on the Haskell Invitational in NJ.

-Online betting
+Online Haskell Invitational betting

-It’s a quick process; you simply enter your basic information, deposit money into your account and then you’ll be able to bet on the Haskell Invitational.
+It’s a quick process; you simply enter your basic information, deposit money into your account, and then you’ll be able to bet on the Haskell Invitational.

-Betting at the teller
+Haskell Invitational betting at the teller

 Fixed-odds wagering is now available at Monmouth Park.
 This means the 2024 Haskell will include fixed odds.
-This process enables bettors to lock in betting odds before the race, rather than see them change all the way up until post time in a pari-mutuel racing pool.
+This process enables bettors to lock in odds before the race, rather than see them change all the way up until post time in a pari-mutuel racing pool.

 Bettors will be able to obtain fixed odds at two specifically designated areas.
 Monmouth Park bettors can place fixed odds wagers with tellers located at the first-floor grandstand paddock side and the first-floor clubhouse paddock side.